ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_7-git_tools/02_interactive_staging/synopsis.md

 The * next to each file means the file is selected to be staged.

-To unstage files (both from modifying or adding from an untrackable state)
+To unstage files (both from modifying or adding from an untrackable state):
 ```
 : "3" // (or "r")
 ```

-To see what you've staged use
+To see what you've staged use:
 ```
 : "6" // (or "d")
 ```